TeamPotentialEnergyFTC/ShellyVision/README.md

 - It might not make much sense to use this project if you don't have decent hardware, just use the ftc-ml tool (if that's an option for you)

+> Note: ensure that in your `build.dependencies.gradle` has `implementation 'org.tensorflow:tensorflow-lite-task-vision:0.3.1'` under `dependencies {` otherwise it will fail

 ## Setup

 > This will not work on all systems, there's always some weird error, I wish you the best of luck